Adrian-MC20/mc-rosegold-alloy/README.md

 These are brainstorming concepts, not commitments:

-- Rose Gold Anvil
-- Rose Gold Lanterns, Chains, or decorative items
+- Rose Gold Lanterns, Chains, or decorative items.
-- Special Rose Gold weapon traits
+- Special Rose Gold weapon traits.
-- Additional decorative block shapes
+- Additional decorative block shapes.
-- Cosmetic or utility golem entity
-- Environmental interactions or oxidation behavior
+- Environmental interactions or oxidation behavior.

 These may be explored only after the core tier is complete and balanced.

 ---

 ## 8. Technical Notes (Development)

 `as of Nov 2025`

-- Target version: **Minecraft 1.21.10**
+- Target version: **Minecraft 1.21.10**.
-- Fabric Loader: **0.18.1**
+- Fabric Loader: **0.18.1**.
-- Mappings: **Mojang**
+- Mappings: **Mojang**.
-- Namespace: `rosegoldalloy`
+- Namespace: `rosegoldalloy`.
 - All content will be gradually moved into **data generation** once the initial structure is in place.

 ### 8.1 Data Generation